meepen/salien-bot/README.md

 ### Run the bot inside Docker

-This bot can be runned inside a docker container in headless mode.
+This bot can be ran inside a docker container in headless mode.

 1. Get the gettoken.json file.
 2. Run the docker image: